Systematic Management and Monitoring of Risk Models

 Phase 3: Implementation - Gradual introduction of governance components, employee training, and establishment of required committees and control processes

-Phase 4: Validation & Quality Assurance - Development and implementation of robust validation methods and quality assurance processes for all relevant model types
+Phase 4: Validation & Quality Assurance - Development and implementation of solid validation methods and quality assurance processes for all relevant model types

 Phase 5: Continuous Optimization - Establishment of processes for ongoing monitoring, assessment, and enhancement of Model Governance